Code-Institute-Submissions/ucd-milestoneproject/README.md

 ## Bombay Bicycle Club's Website

-The objective of this project is to create a front-only webpage for a band, namely Bombay Bicycle Club.
+The objective of this project is to create a frontend-only webpage for a band, namely Bombay Bicycle Club.
 The client's target audience are their long-standing fans and potential fans that may visit the site.

 This is a single-scrollling page with sections that draw attention to the client's upcoming performances, a selection of the clients back catalog, photographs of the band and their album artwork and a form where fans can contact the band if they want them to perform at their event.